dragthor/xss-scanner/README.md

 `npm start`

 ## Results
 The console shows the XSS parameter values that have made it back with a status code 200.
 You can also dump the resulting Html to a file.
 Unfortunately, you have to manually check these.
 I prefer to use the latest version of Firefox with add-ons and extensions disabled.
-Other XSS tools, such as Burp Suite, also required some manual checking.
+Other XSS tools, such as Burp Suite, also require some manual checking.

 At the top of the Html content, look for a `<![CDATA[ \"-alert(123456789))// ]]>`.
 It contains the offending XSS injection payload value.